 - 4.17.1.
-The interest levied on an account during the six months agreement period, be written back as soon as the arrear amount has been paid in full. - 4.17.2.
-Maximum period for extension of payment, on which no interest is levied, must be limited to six months or a period to the discretion of the CFO. - 4.17.3.
+The interest levied on an account during the agreement period, be written back as soon as the arrear amount has been paid in full. - 4.17.2.
+Maximum period for extension of payment, on which no interest is levied, must be limited to a period to the discretion of the CFO. - 4.17.3.
 Levying of interest be suspended when an account has been closed - 4.17.4.
 No interest will be levied on honoured payment agreements.